 The British poured a relentless fire with more than 100 pieces into Fort Sullivan.
 However, the stronghold was constructed of sand and spongy palmetto logs, which absorbed the pounding without great difficulty or much damage.
 Although hampered by a lack of gunpowder, Colonel Moultrie’s artillerists returned fire with deadly accuracy.
 Commodore Parker’s flagship Bristol was struck 70 times and had to be withdrawn from the fight.
 Moultrie’s fire killed 64 and wounded another 170 on that ship alone.
 When the sun began setting the battle fell into a fitful exchange before ending altogether about 9:30 p.m.
 A stunned Parker ordered his ships to retreat to Five Fathom Hole.
 The next morning Acteon was burned to prevent her capture.

-The preceding was an excerpt from the book Guide to the Battles of the American Revolution written by Theodore Savas and J. David Dameron.
+To learn more Battle of Fort Sullivan facts read the book Guide to the Battles of the American Revolution written by Theodore Savas and J. David Dameron.